Shop Subscribe

 Next post >

-From a pre-copied paper, children can cut out the shape of a purse.
+From a pre-copied paper, children cut out the shape of a purse.
 The edges of the purse are then glued onto construction paper so there is an opening in the middle.
 The purse can be colored and designed in a variety of ways.
-For an extra touch of color, use colored or glitter glue when creating the pocket books.
-After the purse is completed the students can fill the purse with special handwritten notes and other items for their mom.
+For an extra touch of color, use colored or glitter glue when creating the pocketbooks.
+After the purse is completed, students fill the purse with special handwritten notes and other items for their mom.

 Flower Coupons

-Children will love designing, cutting and pasting beautiful paper flowers.
-After making the flowers, each child will write a chore on the flower that his or her mother would appreciate being done at home.
+Children love designing, cutting, and pasting beautiful paper flowers.
+After making the flowers, each child writes a chore on the flower that their mother would appreciate being done at home.
 Flowers can be glued on straws and placed in a variety of vases.
-For younger children, the flowers can be arranged and glued in various ways on construction paper.
+For younger children, arrange and glue the flowers in various ways on construction paper.

-Using cardboard or construction paper, students can draw a tree with branches.
-Students will then write the names of each individual in their family and a sentence or two about that person on a leaf.
-Leaves will be arranged and glued on the family tree.
+Using cardboard or construction paper, students draw a tree with branches.
+Students then write the names of each family member and a sentence or two about that person on a leaf.
+Arrange and clue the leaves onto the family tree.
 Decorating the tree can be simple for younger children and more elaborate for those in older grades.
-This is a project that can be tied in with a social studies lesson on family or genealogy.
+Tie the project to a social studies lesson on family or genealogy for an integrated learning experience.

 Dear Mommy Letters

-This project starts out by taking a picture of each child in the class with his or her arms over their head.
+This project starts by taking a picture of each child in the class with their arms over their head.
 Cut out the pictures and paste them on a large card made of cardboard or construction paper.
-Large hearts are then cut and pasted right above each child’s hands on the card.
-The letters can be pasted into the heart each child appears to be holding on the card.
+Cut and paste large hearts above each child’s hands on the card.
+The letters are then pasted into the heart each child appears to be holding on the card.

-Whether it’s writing letters, putting together a family tree, designing pocket books or creating flowers, kids will enjoy making projects that include something that’s personalized for their mother.
-Each of these projects provides students with lots of opportunities to get creative and design something both fun and unique for Mom.
+Whether writing letters, putting together a family tree, designing pocketbooks, or creating flowers, kids will enjoy projects that include something personalized for their mother.
+Each of these projects provides students with lots of opportunities to get creative and design something both fun and unique to bring home for Mother’s Day.

 Tagged With: Craft Projects